Internships and off-campus research experiences are an opportunity to gain valuable real-life experience in a professional field.

 Step 4: Complete the Internship & Off-Campus Research Registration Form

 The responsibilities, time expectations and experience agreements are articulated in the registration form, which must be completed by the student.
 You must email the form to Jenny Casper for her approval signature, at which point the form will be returned to you via email.
-It is your responsibility to obtain the signature of your off-campus supervisor.
-You must then email the signed form to firstname.lastname@example.org.
+It is your responsibility to obtain the signature of your off-campus supervisor and return the signed form to Jenny Casper at email@example.com.

 - Spring internships: December 15